Steve Paikin: Personal life

 Paikin is married to Canadian health care lobbyist Francesca Grosso, author of Navigating Canada's Health Care System and a former director of policy for then-Ontario health minister Tony Clement.
 Grosso was subsequently health policy advisor to Progressive Conservative Party of Ontario leader Patrick Brown and was the ghostwriter of his memoirs.

 One of his sons, Zach Paikin, is a former Liberal Party activist.
-Another son, Henry Paikin, works for Senator Frances Lankin.
+Another son, Henry Paikin, once worked for Senator Frances Lankin.

 He is a cousin to the late Dr. Harry Paikin, a Hamilton school trustee for 30 years who was a Labor-Progressive Party candidate for the Ontario legislature in the 1945 Ontario election.
-Another cousin, Carol Paikin Miller, is a Hamilton school trustee and married to former NDP MPP Paul Miller.
+Another cousin, Harold Paikin, was mayor of Waterloo from 1958-59.
+Another cousin, Carol Paikin Miller, was a Hamilton school trustee and married to former NDP MPP Paul Miller.

 Steve Paikin is a supporter of the Toronto Maple Leafs, Boston Red Sox, and Hamilton Tiger-Cats.